uoe-agents/IGP2/docs/custom_scenarios.md

 - `-nm, --n_mcts N_MCTS`: The number of MCTSAgents to add to the configuration file.
 N_MCTS should be a natural number.
 - `-nt, --n_traffic N_TRAFFIC`: The number of TrafficAgents to add to the configuration file.
 N_TRAFFIC should be a natural number.
 - `-o, --output_path PATH`: Directory to save the generated configuration file to.
 PATH should be a string that points to a valid directory.
+- `--set_locations`: If given, then display a map of the road layout to select the positions of spawns and goals more easily.

 You can also access these options and their descriptions via `python scripts/genconfig.py -h`.